siara-cc/esp32_arduino_sqlite3_lib/README.md

 ## Dependencies / pre-requisites

-No dependencies except for the Arduino SDK.
+No dependencies except for the Arduino and ESP32 core SDK.
 The Sqlite3 code is included with the library.

 ## Limitations on ESP32